pablomaiolo/embedded-development/LoRa32_Sensor_Board/README.md

 STC3100 is as near the battery as possible, but temperature readings probably wouldn't be too accurate since the battery sits on a plastic holder.
 Following guidelines from STC3100 datasheet, GND pin is routed to the ground side of the sense resistor through a dedicated track, in order to avoid voltage drops that would render the measurement inaccurate.
 BATT+ and BATT- signals have big copper fills to bring them closer to the pads without voltage drops.

 Board size is mainly determined by the battery holder and the LoRa32 module.

+Dimensions for the exact module could not be found, so a [very similar board](https://www.thethingsnetwork.org/forum/t/big-esp32-sx127x-topic-part-1/10247) was used as [reference](https://www.thethingsnetwork.org/forum/uploads/default/original/2X/b/b570ebe7e0368088bd9e4b77134d340993c46cf5.jpg) to make the footprint, because it has the same hardware and pin distribution.

 Bill of Materials
 -----------------